apache/airflow/CONTRIBUTING.rst

 The key aspects of a committer are:

 * Consistent contributions over the past 6 months
-* Expressed understanding of Airflow Core or has displayed holistic understanding of a particular part and made contributions towards a more strategic goal
+* Understanding of Airflow Core or has displayed a holistic understanding of a particular part and made contributions towards a more strategic goal
-* Understands contributor/committer guidelines: `Contributors' Guide <https://github.com/apache/airflow/blob/master/CONTRIBUTING.rst>`__
+* Understanding of contributor/committer guidelines: `Contributors' Guide <https://github.com/apache/airflow/blob/master/CONTRIBUTING.rst>`__
-* Quality of the commits, and asses the impact of the changes
+* Quality of the commits
-* Visibility on discussions on the dev mailing list and the Slack channel
+* Visibility in community discussions (dev mailing list, Slack and Github)
-* Testing Release Candidates to improve the release cycle
+* Testing Release Candidates

 Contributors